-For a comprehensive description of BI 1810631 refer to the IB [[c32836122](#)].
+A summary of the drug profile is provided below.
+For detailed information, refer to the current Investigator's Brochure [[c32836122](#)].

-1.2.1 Mode of action
+Mode of action

-BI 1810631 is an EGFR wild type sparing, selective HER2 inhibitor with potent inhibitory activity on [REDACTED] HER2 mutations including the HER2 YVMA insertion allele.
-It is intended to treat patients with advanced solid tumors with HER2 aberrations.
+Zongertinib is an EGFR wild type sparing, selective HER2 inhibitor with potent inhibitory activity on all oncogenic HER2 mutations including the HER2 YVMA insertion allele.